appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-configproduct-add.md

 ## Post Condition

-The user can view the product synced in Magento2.
+* The user can view the product synced in Magento2.
 ![confgprdctadd_navtomage2multi13](/staticfiles/integration/media/confgprdctadd_navtomage2multi14.png)

-The user can also go to NAV and check if the WebID has returned and the WebSyncFlag has been set to 'T' (True) from 'F' (False).
+* The sync flag update & WebId from magento is returned in sync backThe user can also go to NAV and check if the WebID has returned and the WebSyncFlag has been set to 'T' (True) from 'F' (False).
 ![confgprdctadd_navtomage2multi13](/staticfiles/integration/media/confgprdctadd_navtomage2multi15.png)